-Sexey's School is named after Hugh Sexey, the son of poor parents living in the Bruton area.
-His baptism is recorded in Bruton Parish Church on 18th November 1556.
-Although he attended Bruton Grammar School, he was apparently largely self-taught and, despite his humble origins rose to an important government position when in 1599 he was appointed as a Royal auditor to Elizabeth I and later James I, becoming a rich man in the process.
+Sexey's School is named after Hugh Sexey, who was born into a humble background in or near Bruton in the mid 16th century.
+A baptism of a Hugh Sexey is recorded in Bruton Parish Church on 18th November 1556, however records of land conveyance suggest his birth was more likely to have been c.1540.
+Although Sexey received some education, mainly in Latin, probably at the local Free School (now King's School), he was apparently largely self-taught and, despite his humble origins, rose to important government positions when in 1599 he was appointed as a Clerk to Elizabeth I and later an Auditor to James I in 1603.

-The current school was the inspiration of the Right Honourable Henry Hobhouse, who was the first Chairman of Governors.
-Hobhouse was a leading national politician who drafted the 1902 Education Act and founded the school in 1889 as a Trade School.
-The school soon became a boys grammar school and established a reputation for academic excellence which has been its hallmark to the present day.
+The school later became a boys grammar school and established a reputation for academic excellence which has been its hallmark to the present day.
 After the 1944 Education Act the school became Voluntary Controlled, reflecting the Anglican character of its foundation, religious education and collective worship at the school being based on Christian values, derived from the Tenets of the Christian Faith.

 The School Crest

-The schools emblem of a two headed spread eagle is taken directly from Hugh Sexey's coat of arms which can be seen on his memorial (right), on Sexey's Hospital, the Sexey's blazers and on the school's honours boards.
-The schools uniform uses the Sexey coat of arms in its entirety as the blazer badge, including a pair of spread eagles above a bar of Or (gold) on a field of deep red, whilst the crest used on all school stationary and branding is a modernised, minimalist interpretation of a single double headed spread eagle, inspired by those on the original Sexey's coat of arms.
+The schools emblem of a two headed spread eagle is taken from the seal used by Hugh Sexey later in his life which can be seen on his memorial (above right), on Sexey's Hospital, the Sexey's blazers and on the school's honours boards.
+The seal is a simplified form of his coat of arms.
+The schools uniform uses the seal as the blazer badge, including a pair of spread eagles above a bar of Or (gold) on a field of deep red, whilst the crest used on all school stationary and branding is a modernised, minimalist interpretation of a single double headed spread eagle, inspired by those on the original Sexey's coat of arms.